Duet3D/DuetSoftwareFramework/PLUGINS.md

 \* Only needed to modify other data of other plugins

+**Note**: When the corresponding permissions are serialized, their first letter is converted to lower-case.
+For example `CommandExecution` will be converted to `commandExecution`.
+This has to be adjusted in the plugin manifest to pass the manifest check that is performed when a plugin ZIP is opened in DWC.

 ### Shared Data

 Every plugin is listed in the DSF object model in the `plugins` namespace.